-In cases where, following a documentary review under Article 35(1) of the OCR, there is a dispute between the food business and the HSE, the food business has a right to request, at their own expense, a documentary review of the initial analysis, test or diagnosis and where appropriate, another official analysis, test or diagnosis by another official laboratory as per Article 35(3) of the OCR and Regulation 12(4) of S.I.
-79 of 2020.
+In cases where, following a documentary review under Article 35(1) of the OCR, there is a dispute between the HSE and the food business on a SEO, the food business may, by notice in writing delivered no more than 10 working days after completion of the documentary review, request, pursuant to Article 35(3) of the OCR and Regulation 12(4) of S.I.
+79 of 2020 and at his or her own expense, another documentary review and, where appropriate, another analysis, test or inspection by another official laboratory.